taokz/BiomedGPT/README.md

 # Citation
 If you use BiomedGPT model or our code for publications, please cite 🤗:
 ```
-@misc{zhang2023biomedgpt,
+@article{zhang2024generalist,
-      title={BiomedGPT: A Unified and Generalist Biomedical Generative Pre-trained Transformer for Vision, Language, and Multimodal Tasks},
+  title={A generalist vision--language foundation model for diverse biomedical tasks},
-      author={Kai Zhang and Jun Yu and Zhiling Yan and Yixin Liu and Eashan Adhikarla and Sunyang Fu and Xun Chen and Chen Chen and Yuyin Zhou and Xiang Li and Lifang He and Brian D. Davison and Quanzheng Li and Yong Chen and Hongfang Liu and Lichao Sun},
+  author={Zhang, Kai and Zhou, Rong and Adhikarla, Eashan and Yan, Zhiling and Liu, Yixin and Yu, Jun and Liu, Zhengliang and Chen, Xun and Davison, Brian D and Ren, Hui and others},
-      year={2023},
+  journal={Nature Medicine},
-      eprint={2305.17100},
+  pages={1--13},
-      archivePrefix={arXiv},
+  year={2024},
-      primaryClass={cs.CL}
+  publisher={Nature Publishing Group US New York}
 }
 ```
 <br></br>